-As a playwright and theatre director my work has focused on gathering and portraying the stories of particular groups and communities, both through ‘oral history’ documentary dramas, and large cast community plays.
+As a playwright and theatre director my work has focused on gathering the stories of particular groups and communities and portraying them in different forms: ‘oral history’ documentary dramas; large cast community plays; and multi media productions mixing film & image content, music and live storytelling.
 The process is about engagement – using my skills as a writer and director to give voice and shape to the stories of others- be that an individual, a group, or a whole community.
 I have also written plays with and for young people & children, directed productions in prisons, and worked with a wide range of groups in the community.

 As a broadcaster I have worked as a BBC Producer on the digital storytelling projects ‘Telling Lives’ and ‘The Peoples War’- enabling people of all ages and backgrounds to tell their own stories in the way they want to tell them.
 They were broadcast as audio stories, short films, and prose stories – on tv, radio and the web.
 I have also written and presented features and series for BBC Radio 4.